 On average 241,678 gun checks annually are being conducted through NICS in California.

-According to state's Code §49-2B-8 specific agencies and organizations in charge of the welfare of children or vulnerable adults must use background checks when hiring.
+According to state's Code §49-2B-8 specific agencies and organizations in charge of the welfare of children or vulnerable adults must use background checks using WV background check laws when hiring.
 Some examples of these are:

 Although West Virginia has no laws directly regulating how employers can use background checks when hiring employees, they did publish a guide called the Pre-employment Inquiries Technical Assistance Guide.
 This guide is to help employers steer clear of discrimination, and they strongly suggest only asking about criminal convictions that relate to the job in question.
 They also dissuade against asking about expunged records.
 Employers are also governed by federal law and must comply with both The Fair Credit Reporting Act (FCRA) and Title VII of the Civil Rights Act of 1964 when using background checks during the hiring process.